-There are a number of permanent roosting sites for flying-foxes within Livingstone Shire region.
+There are a number of permanent roosting sites for flying-foxes within Livingstone Shire.
 Throughout different times of the year, these roosting sites may be home to three different species; the Black Flying-Fox (Pteropus alecto), the Little Red Flying-Fox (Pteropus scapulatus) and the Grey-Headed Flying -Fox (Pteropus poliocephalus).
-All three species are protected under Queensland's Nature Conservation Act 1992, the Grey-Headed Flying Fox, due to their vulnerable status, are also federally protected under the Environment Protection and Biodiversity Protection Act 1999.
-Sick or Injured Flying Fox
+All three species are protected under Queensland's Nature Conservation Act 1992.
+The Grey-Headed Flying Fox, due to their vulnerable status, are also federally protected under the Environment Protection and Biodiversity Protection Act 1999.

 Do not directly touch the flying-fox